bblrd/dc-workflow/README.md

 ## The Data

 The data used is New York Public Library's [collection of historical menus.](http://menus.nypl.org/) The collection includes about 45,000 menus from the 1840s to the present in the NYC area.
+We used the June 17,2017 version.

 ## References